 Wine suggestion: Our only mistake was the wine pairing.
 We served a Sauvignon Blanc, which was just plain wrong.
 We needed a toasty Chardonnay.
 Oh well, we suffered through and drank it anyway. 🙂

-Grilled Romaine Salad Recipe with Pine Nut Vinaigrette
+Grilled Romaine Lettuce Salad with Pine Nut Vinaigrette

 I hope you give this grilled romaine salad a try.
 And if you do, please come back and give the recipe a star rating.
 And leave a comment about your experience with the recipe.